-AI companies are scaling models and compute because of [scaling laws](#), which suggest that model error decreases as one increases data, parameters, and compute (measured in floating-point operations per second, or FLOPS).
-AI Compute scales by getting more FLOPS out of GPUs.
-Since 2012, the greatest source of GPU FLOPS growth has been [number representation](#) for lower-precision.
-Indeed, NVIDIA offers GPUs that do [8-bit](#) or even [4-bit](#) floating-point arithmetic.
-This is necessary due to the floating-point trade-off between precision and speed.
+AI companies are scaling models and compute because of scaling laws, which suggest that model error decreases as one increases data, parameters, and compute (measured in floating-point operations per second, or FLOPS).
+AI compute has scaled by getting more FLOPS out of GPUs.
+Since 2012, the greatest source of GPU FLOPS growth has been number representation for lower-precision.
+Indeed, NVIDIA offers GPUs that do 8-bit or even 4-bit floating-point arithmetic.
+This is necessary due to the floating-point tradeoff between precision and speed.